Tractable Post-Selection Maximum Likelihood Inference for the Lasso: Inference for Selected Normal Means

 The algorithm described in \eqref{mvtsteps} converges to the Z-estimator given by the root of the function

 \end{theorem}

-A precise description of the optimization algorithm is given in Algorithm \ref{mvtSGA}.
-For an implementation, we must specify how many iterations of the Gibbs sampler to run before updating the parameter estimates, how many parameter updates to perform and what the learning rate $\gamma_i$ should be.
-In practice, we find that updating the estimates after each Gibbs cycle works well, and that setting $\gamma_i \propto \frac{1}{\sqrt{i}}$ leads to fast convergence.
-Figure \ref{algConverge} shows typical optimization paths for Algorithm \ref{mvtSGA} as well as Algorithm \ref{lassoSGD} from Section \ref{sec:lassoMLE}.
+A precise description of the optimization algorithm is given in Algorithm 1 in the appendix.
+Figure \ref{algConverge} shows typical optimization paths for Algorithm 1 as well as the stochastic gradient method for the Lasso described in Section \ref{sec:lassoMLE}.